We've compared the Spread Betting Platforms for traders based in UK.

 We’ll also talk about what spread betting is and how to do it.

 In this article, we’ll cover the regulated spread brokers that offer their services to UK residents.
-We compared their Fees, Trading conditions, FCA Regulation, Leverage & more factors.
+We compared their Fees, Trading conditions, FCA Regulations, Leverage & more factors.

 City Index is also regulated in Australia and Singapore.